gcallah/work/chaps/weber.md

 - Weber, Max.
 Trans.
 Stephen Kalberg.
 2011. *The Protestant Ethic and the Spirit of Capitalism*.
 New York: Oxford University Press.

+- Zaret, David.
+1993.
+"The Use and Abuse of Textual Data."
+In Lehmann and Roth, pp. 245-272.